 PhD students, post-docs and more senior researchers working in the field of objective Bayesian statistics, non-parametric Bayesian methods, Bayesian decision theory, and Bayesian machine learning are all invited to take part in the conference and to present their results during the lively poster sessions.
 Theoretical, methodological and applied contributions are all welcomed for a poster presentation.

 In order to promote the participation of a large number of participants, registration fees will be kept as low as possible.

-The 21 speakers contacted by the Scientifice committee and listed on the Speakers & Discussants page have agreed to take part in the conference and present their recent work(s) on a topic related with Objective Bayes issues.
+The 21 speakers contacted by the Scientific committee and listed on the Speakers & Discussants page have agreed to take part in the conference and present their recent work(s) on a topic related with Objective Bayes issues.
 Sixteen discussants have also agreed to discuss one or two papers presented at the conference.

-A noteworthy connection is that the conference O'Bayes 2019 is immediately after the Bayesian non-parametric BNP 2019 conference, taking place in Oxford on 24-28 June 2019, and being close enough, in both travel time (45mn by direct train) and distance (70 miles), not to mention topics, to benefit members of both Objective Bayes and Bayesian non-parametric communities, who should consider joint attendance.
+A most noteworthy connection is that the conference O'Bayes 2019 is immediately after the Bayesian non-parametric BNP 2019 conference, taking place in Oxford on 24-28 June 2019, and being close enough, in both travel time (45mn by direct train) and distance (70 miles), not to mention topics, to benefit members of both Objective Bayes and Bayesian non-parametric communities, who should consider joint attendance.